GatorSethBarber/SoftwareEngineeringGroup24/APIDocumentation.md

 ### Deny Swap

 Deletes a single swap.
 (No cascading.)
+Can be initiated by the iniatator or receiver of a request.

 Verb: DELETE